shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/39/solution/README.md

-# Use the Runtime Macro
+# Adding Call Macro to PoE

 You can find the solution to the previous step here.